 - The Universal Authentication Framework (UAF) was defined as a password-less protocol for mobile devices only

 Despite perceived differences, there is a lot in common between them.
-Both protocols have the following capabilities:
+Both protocols, U2F and UAF, have the following capabilities:

 - Use Elliptic Curve Cryptography (ECC)-based public and private key pairs (56-bit) and the Elliptic Curve Digital Signature Algorithm (ECDSA) for the digital signature scheme